raspberrypilearning/naughty-and-nice/en/step_3.md

 This step involves using a lot of code to fetch a user's Twitter stream and to fetch random live tweets.

 - You will need a Twitter account and then will need to create a new App, associated with this account.
+An App is simply a program that you are linking to your Twitter account.
 You can see how to do this in the collapsible section below.

 [[[generic-api-registering-twitter]]]